sr-26/tiny-link/README.md

 ## Use Case: Shortening URLs for Social Media Sharing

 **Scenario**:
 You are developing a web application that allows users to share content on various social media platforms.
 However, the URLs of the shared content are often long and cumbersome.
-To enhance the user experience and improve the aesthetics of shared posts, you decide to implement a URL shortening feature using Short-Link.
+To enhance the user experience and improve the aesthetics of shared posts, you decide to implement a URL shortening feature using Tiny-Link.

 Example:
-Step 1: Initialize Short-Link
+Step 1: Initialize Tiny-Link

 ```javascript
 const { TinyLink } = require('tiny-link');